barszczwiktoria/homepage/README.md

 # Homepage

-**This is my first webside which I created.
-Homepage - some informations about me and my path. **
+This is my first webside which I created.
+Homepage - some informations about me and my path.
+My site is simple for now but practice makes us better 💪

 ## DEMO
 https://barszczwiktoria.github.io/homepage/